thomashirtz/awesome-chinese-learning/README.md

 I liked this one because when I start watching Chinese TV Shows, it has 爸爸去哪儿.
 This show is great for beginner.

 ### [XuetangX (学堂在线)](https://www.xuetangx.com/)
-The equivalent of Coursera in Chinese, you can use the Zhongwen + F11 Mode in order to have the possibility of a dictionary pop-up when watching classes.
+The equivalent of Coursera in Chinese, you can use the Zhongwen + full screen (`F11`) mode in order to have the possibility of a dictionary pop-up when watching classes.

 ### [Netflix](https://www.netflix.com/browse)
 Netflix can be used to learn Chinese!
 Thanks to the hack explained [here](https://github.com/thomashirtz/chinese-learning#netflix).